-Yogurt made with live cultures is great for you- it’s high in protein, calcium and probiotics that aid the digestive system.
+Yogurt made with live cultures is great for you.
+It’s high in protein, calcium, and probiotics that aid the digestive system.
 And if you eat a lot of it, at some point you might wonder if it’s cheaper to make yogurt at home.

-I usually make yogurt with raw milk.
-As not everyone has access to (or wants to use) raw milk (and because it’s “Y” day of my alphabetical blogging challenge), I’ll share directions for making yogurt with homogenized/pasteurized milk here, too.
+I personally make yogurt with raw milk.
+As not everyone has access to (or wants to use) raw milk, rest assured that this DIY yogurt recipe will work with homogenized/pasteurized milk, too.

 How to Make Yogurt

-*4 cups/1 quart of milk (you can use any kind of milk; for the healthiest yogurt, use the healthiest milk you can find: organic or raw cow’s milk, or goat or sheep’s milk; full fat milk will make the richest, thickest yogurt…the fat in yogurt also helps your body assimilate the nutrients)
+Milk: You can use any kind of milk.
+For the healthiest yogurt, use the healthiest milk you can find: organic or raw cow’s milk, or goat or sheep’s milk.
+Full fat milk will make the richest, thickest yogurt.
+Plus the fat in yogurt also helps your body assimilate the nutrients.

 In a small pot on the stove, heat the milk to a temperature of 180°F.